jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W4.md

 - Use the **histogram** to identify potential loss of image information
 - Apply **exposure compensation and bracketing** as support tools when lighting conditions shift

-📌 *Week 4 focuses on awareness and control, not perfection — your goal is to protect image information while staying responsive to changing light.*
+📌 *Week 4 focuses on awareness and control — your goal is to protect image information while staying responsive to changing light.*

 ---

 <h2 style="color: darkred;"> Camera Settings — What to Use for Week 4 </h2>

 For **Week 4**, we will continue using the same camera settings as **Week 3**, while expanding our attention to **exposure changes over time** and how to **monitor and manage them during recording**.

-📌 *The goal is not to memorize settings, but to stay aware of how exposure shifts as you move through different lighting conditions.*

 ---